hally9k/redux-graphql-subscriptions/README.md

   * `lazy?: boolean` : use to set lazy mode - connects only when first subscription created, and delay the socket initialization
   * `connectionParams?: Object | Function` : object that will be available as first argument of `onConnect` (in server side), if passed a function - it will call it and send the return value
   * `reconnect?: boolean` : automatic reconnect in case of connection error
-  * `reconnectionAttempts?: number` : how much reconnect attempts
+  * `reconnectionAttempts?: number` : how many reconnect attempts
   * `connectionCallback?: (error) => {}` : optional, callback that called after the first init message, with the error (if there is one)

 ### `subscribe(subscription)`
 - `subscription: Object` : the required fields for a subscription
-  * `id: string` : id to register the subscription under
   * `query: string` : GraphQL subscription
-  * `variables?: Object` : GraphQL subscription variables
+  * `variables?: Object` : GraphQL subscription variables, requires `channel` value to be set to denote the channel to listen to.
   * `success: function` : The action creator to be dispatched when the subscription response contains no errors
   * `failure: function` : The action creator to be dispatched when the subscription response does contain errors

 ### `unsubscribe(id)`
-- `id: string` : id of the subscription to unsubscribe
+- `channel: string` : channel to unsubscribe from